zetanumbers/posts/myosotis.md

 `-able` suffix?

-This trait would help to forbid `!Leak` values from using problematic functionality.
-First, the `core::mem::forget` will have this bound over its generic type argument.
-Second, most data structures introducing shared ownership will be limited or disabled for `!Leak` types, things like `Rc`, `Arc`, various channel types having some shared buffer like inside of `std::sync::mpsc` module.
-That is because reference counted types can be moved into themselves or send your receiver into shared buffer with some value to be leaked (synchronous(?) rendezvous channels seem to not have this issue).
-However, there is a decision to be made about what parts of API should be restricted to `T: Leak` and which should not: type constructors, `Rc::clone` or type itself?
-It is safe to use `Rc` with `T: ?Leak` if we make sure we won't leak any `Rc` value, so I would say `Rc::new_unchecked` for `?Leak` types is appropriate.
+This trait would help to forbid `!Leak` values from using problematic
+functionality:

+ - Obviously `core::mem::forget` should have a `T: Leak` over its generic type argument;
+ - `core::mem::ManuallyDrop::new` should have leak bound over input type, but intrinsically maybe author has some destructor besides the drop that would benefit from `ManuallyDrop::new_unchecked` fallback;
+ - `Rc` and `Arc` may themself be put inside of the contained value, creating an ownership loop, although there should probably be an unsafe (constructors) fallback in case ownership cycles are guaranteed to be broken before cleanup;
+ - Channel types like inside of `std::sync::mpsc` with a shared buffer of `T` is problematic since through sender type you can send corresponding to it receiver, thus leaking that shared buffer;
+  * Rendezvous channels seem to lack this flaw because it waits for other thread/task to be ready to take the value instead of running off right after sending it;

+In any case the library itself dictates appropriate bounds for its types.

 Given that `!Leak` implies new restrictions compared to current rust value semantics, by default every type is assumed to be `T: Leak`, kinda